MIDIBlocks/midiblocks/README.md

 Handsfree.js is a library designed to help you add face, hand, and pose tracking to your projects in a snap.
 I personally use it to help me research ways to interact with the web and desktop handsfree, but it can also be used for:

-- Interacting with various environments like Three.js and A-Frame and WebXR
+- Interacting with various environments like Three.js and A-Frame and interfaces like WebXR
 - Elegantly puppeteering commercial robots like a UR5 Robot
 - Researching and developing handsfree assistive technologies like Face and Hand Pointers
 - Quickly setting up low cost and easy to maintain handsfree kiosks